sdmx-twg/sdmx-csv/data-message/docs/sdmx-csv-field-guide.md

 SDMX-CSV Data Message is a SDMX data exchange format based on the RFC4180.
 CSV is a widely used standardised simple format used to exchange data and is supported by many tools.

 SDMX-CSV integrates with other specifications, i.e.:
-- The SDMX RESTful specification (e.g. content negotiation with mime-type to get SDMX-CSV and its flavor, specific formats for responses, language selection)
+- The SDMX RESTful specification (e.g. content negotiation with mime-type to get SDMX-CSV representations, specific formats for responses, language selection)
 - The RFC 4180 specification (determined column number, comma separated)

 #	Design principles